LBPD Additional Resources

 American Council of the Blind - Maryland Chapter

-The American Council of the Blind (ACB) was founded in 1961 but many of its state affiliates and local chapters have a history that can be traced back to the 1880s.
+The American Council of the Blind (ACB) was founded in 1961, but many of its state affiliates and local chapters trace their history back to the 1880s.

 Blind Industries and Services of Maryland